rpgarner/u2_lesson_react_mapping_components/README.md

 ## Recap

-You have now nested functional components, passed props down through your application, and mapped over data to display UI.
+In this lesson we passed props down through an application and mapped over data to display UI.
 Core concepts in React we covered in this lesson include:
-- Passing data into Functional components through `props`
+- Passing data into components via `this.props`
-- Using Functional components to display array data by `.mapping()` through the data and passing it into a child component through `props`
+- Using components to display array data by `.mapping()` through the data and passing it into a child component through `this.props`
 - Using `keys` when mapping through a data array to help React identify components